*** A PDF with abstracts is now attached at the bottom of this page - updated 13/3 ***

 In order for this to be as productive as possible, we would like to ask you to bring 1-3 slides of your own research interests or questions, which can be used during the discussions to illustrate your research and help to identify how/where/which X-ray techniques at MAX IV can contribute.

-The workshop is organized together with ESS, which will be the focus of a dedicated workshop for this community in the future.
+The workshop is organized together with ESS, which will be the focus of a dedicated workshop for this community in the future, and is held at the LINXS premises (see below for address).